n2ygk/mulesoft-demo-jsonapi/README.md

 ###  wid: libraries/WidgetType.raml

-This demo app has Widgets in inventory at Locations.
-Here's the Widget type definition.
+This demo app has widgets manufactured by a company and in inventory at locations.
+Here's the `widgets` type definition.
 The key things to note when you define our own types are:

-Your type _extends_ (is a subclass of) the `api.resource` type from {json:api}.
+Your type _extends_ (is a subclass of) the `api.resource_post` type from {json:api}.
 This type has a specific shape that you have to comply with:

 - It always has a top-level `type` string which says what type it is.
 - It always has a unique `id` string which is the instance identifier.
-Do not be tempted to hang any semantics off the id; Use another attribute for that.
+Do not be tempted to hang any semantics off the id; Use an `attribute` for that.
 - It has a top-level `data` element which can be a single or array of objects (or empty).
   Under the data element are:
-  - The `attribute` element which is a map containing your "useful" attributes.
+  - The `attributes` element which is a map containing your "useful" attributes.
 Put your information here.
-  - Some additional optional elements like `relationships`.
+  - Some additional optional elements like `relationships` which describe the relationship of this entity to others.

-Once you inherit from `api.resource` this whole framwork is just there.
+Once you inherit from `api.resource_post` this whole framework is just there.
 Just need to override/add elements that are specific to your schema.

 Here's the widgets type example, which includes relationships to the locations type.
 The name of the relationship is `locations`.
 There's also a `manufacturer` relationship (incomplete as companies type it references is not yet defined).

 You'll note the wierd use of widgets\_post and widgets\_patch.
-This is the deal with RAML's enforcement of mandatory properties.
+This is to compensate for RAML's enforcement of mandatory properties.
 For example a GET returns a `widgets` which has required `type` and `id` properties.
-However, if one is POSTing a new widgets, you want to leave out the `id` since the server will likely assign it.
+However, if one is POSTing a new `widgets`, you want to leave out the `id` since the server will likely assign it.
 Similarly, even though some widgets `attributes` are mandatory, they all have to be optional for PATCHing.

-These \_post and \_patch names are mandatory if you are using the `collection` and `item` resourceTypes; the `<<dataType>>` is referenced as `<<dataType>>_post` for POST, `<<dataType>>_patch` for PATCH and just `<<dataType>>` for GET.
+Defining \_post and \_patch names is **mandatory** if you are using the `collection` and `item` resourceTypes; the `<<dataType>>` is referenced as `<<dataType>>_post` for POST, `<<dataType>>_patch` for PATCH and just `<<dataType>>` for GET.

 ```YAML